SamuelWiqvist/PENs-and-ABC/README.md

 /src/g-and-k distribtion

-* source files for the g-and-k distribtion
+* source files for the g-and-k distribution

 /src/generate training test data

-* generic code to generate training a test data for some model
+* generic code to generate training and test data for some model

 /src/MA2